AToro14/LearnGit/README.md

 # LearnGit
 First Git and GitHub Projects

-Used to learn Git and Github with their related commands, functionality, and usage
+Used to learn and practice Git and Github with their related commands, functionality, and usage